sameersbn/docker-gitlab/README.md

 - **GITLAB_SSH_HOST**: The ssh host.
 Defaults to **GITLAB_HOST**.
 - **GITLAB_SSH_PORT**: The ssh port number.
 Defaults to `22`.
 - **GITLAB_RELATIVE_URL_ROOT**: The relative url of the GitLab server, e.g. `/git`.
 No default.
+- **GITLAB_TRUSTED_PROXIES**: Add IP address reverse proxy to trusted proxy list, otherwise users will appear signed in from that address.
+Currently only a single entry is permitted.
+No defaults.
 - **GITLAB_HTTPS**: Set to `true` to enable https support, disabled by default.
 - **SSL_SELF_SIGNED**: Set to `true` when using self signed ssl certificates. `false` by default.
 - **SSL_CERTIFICATE_PATH**: Location of the ssl certificate.
 Defaults to `/home/git/data/certs/gitlab.crt`